neighbourhoodie/openpgpjs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--

 Describe the bug you have encountered in detail.
 If suitable, include:
 - Code snippets (so we can reproduce it).
-As minimal and precisely as possible
+As minimal and precisely as possible.
+Please put these in appropriate code fences for better readability.
 - Steps required to reproduce the bug
 - The error stack